2023–24 Air Force Falcons men's basketball team

 The 2023–24 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2023–24 NCAA Division I men's basketball season.
-The Falcons were led by head coach Joe Scott in his 4th season (8th overall) with the program and played their home games for the 56th season at Clune Arena in Colorado Springs, Colorado.
+The Falcons were led by head coach Joe Scott in his 4th season (8th overall) with the program and played their home games at Clune Arena in Colorado Springs, Colorado.
 They participated as members of the Mountain West Conference for the 25th season.

+The Falcons finished 9–22, with a 2–16 record in conference play, tying for last place in the Mountain West.
+They lost to New Mexico in the first round of the Mountain West conference tournament.

 Previous season

 The Falcons would finish the 2022–23 season 14–18, 5–13 in Mountain West play to finish in tenth place.
 They would lose to the 7th seeded UNLV end their hopes of winning the tournament.